<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Exchanges

 Although crypto was originally designed as a decentralized currency that could be held by individuals, the shift in the crypto market has been toward more centralized exchanges.
 These exchanges are platforms that allow investors to purchase crypto.
 The platform then holds the crypto in an aggregated wallet.
 They hold your private keys, and you access your account with a password set up.
-Some popular exchanges you may have heard of are Coinbase, Kraken, Binance, and ErisX, the one we work with at Entrust.
+Some popular exchanges you may have heard of are Coinbase, Kraken, and Binance.

 Get The Down Low on Crypto